On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: Preliminaries

 \subsubsection{Thompson groups and $\B$}

-There is a natural projection $\pi : \surf \rightarrow \Sigma$ such that the pullback of each arc of $\E$ is the set of closed curves of $E$.
-That lead us to define a bijection between the set of standard dyadic intervals and the set of closed curves of $E$.
+There is a natural projection $\pi : \surf \rightarrow \Sigma$, where $\Sigma$ was defined in section \ref{sectionsurfaceinf}, such that the pullback of the arcs of $\E$ is the set of closed curves of $E$.
+Then we have a bijection between the set of standard dyadic intervals and the set of closed curves of $E$:

 Recall that the Thompson group $V$ is the group of right-continuous bijections of $S^1$ that map images of dyadic rational numbers to images of dyadic rational numbers, that are differentiable except at finitely many images of dyadic rational numbers, and such that, on each maximal interval on which the function is differentiable, the function is linear with derivative a power of 2.